 The Train the Trainer Program is provided in conjunction with the regular course Parallel Programming with MPI and OpenMP and Advanced Parallel Programming.
 Whereas the regular course teaches parallel programming, this program is an education for future trainers in parallel programming.

 Too few people can provide parallel programming courses on the level that is needed if scientists and PhD students want to learn how to parallelize a sequential application or to enhance parallel applications.
-Within Europe, currently only six PATC centres and several other national centres provide such courses on an European or national level.
-We would like to assist further trainers and centres to also provide such courses for whole Europe or at least within their countries.
+Within Europe, currently only six PATC centres and several other national centres provide such courses on a European or national level.
+We would like to assist further trainers and centres to also provide such courses in the whole Europe or at least within their countries.

 You are familiar with parallel programming with MPI and OpenMP on an advanced level and skilled in both programming languages C and Fortran.

 Your goal: You want to provide MPI and OpenMP courses for other scientists and PhD students in your country, i.e., you would like to provide at least the first three days of the regular course as a training block-course to PhD students.

 Background: (a) Your centre supports you to provide such PhD courses in a course room at your centre.
 The course room is equipped at least with one computer/laptop per two (or three) students and has access to an HPC resource that allows MPI and OpenMP programming in C and Fortran.
 To this purpose, a center may send two or three TtT participants together to this course.
 Additionally, you may have already participated as a regular participant in one of our other courses, so that you are already familiar with all the exercises.

 Or (b), you as a future trainer would like to co-operate with a centre with the necessary course infrastructure in your country.